LousyBook94/DeepSeek-Desktop/README.md

 > Your ultimate desktop companion for DeepSeek Chat — now smoother, prettier, and packed with magic ✨

 **⚠️ Note:** This project is still under active development.
 Expect more crazy features soon!
+> Sorry i've been away for a while, but now i'm back working on the project, did some epic improvements and fixed old bugs!

-Bugs or suggestions?
+> Bugs or suggestions?
 Drop them in [issues](https://github.com/LousyBook94/DeepSeek-Desktop/issues) 💀🔥

 ![DeepSeek Desktop Preview](assets/preview.png)